Blake Skjellerup: Personal life

 Skjellerup is of Danish and Māori (Ngāti Pāmoana) descent.
 In 2003 he was awarded the Junior Māori Sportsman at that year's Māori Sports Awards.

 Skjellerup came out as gay in an interview with Australian magazine DNA in May 2010, saying he had decided to wait until after the Vancouver Games to do so in order to focus on his performance and to avoid turning off potential sponsors.
 He is one of only a few openly gay Olympic athletes and was reported at the time as having a partner, also an athlete.

 In 2011, Skjellerup and Matthew Mitcham, a gay Olympic athlete from Australia, were named by the Federation of Gay Games as ambassadors to the 2014 Gay Games in Cleveland, Ohio.
 Skjellerup also became an advocate for Pink Shirt Day, a nationwide campaign to fight bullying in New Zealand.
 In 2014 he appeared in the documentary film To Russia with Love.

 In July 2015, Skjellerup married his boyfriend, lifestyle blogger Saul Carrasco, in Hawaii.
-However, based on Skjellerup's Snapchat posts the couple has separated or divorced.